canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeapps-on-canonical-kubernetes/kubeapps-on-canonical-kubernetes.md

 ---

-# Supercharge your Kubernetes cluster with Kubeapps
+# Install Kubeapps on your Kubernetes cluster

 ## Overview
 Duration: 1